php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

             ->get();

 The example above will generate the following SQL.
-As you can see, the `or` clause instructs the query to return _any_ post with greater than 100 votes.
+As you can see, the `or` clause instructs the query to return _any_ user with greater than 100 votes.
 The query is no longer constrained to a specific user:

 ```sql